• Skip to primary navigation

 • Tastes like real pistachios and not ARTIFICIAL flavorings!

 You will taste buttery and sweet pistachio flavor combined with vanilla and just a slight hint of almond in every bite!
+And worry not.
+All the pistachio crumbs will get all soft as they bake into the batter.

 Such a lovely Easter tide bake!
 Or a perfect St Patrick's Day cake if you will.
 Oh come on do you even need a reason! 😀 😀 😀